-6.2 The Investigating Officer, in discussion with any other relevant parties, should also decide whether any of the losses warrant a claim under any current insurance policy.
+6.2 The Investigating Officer, in discussion with the Director and/or Housing Services Manager and finance agent should also decide whether any of the losses warrant a claim under any current insurance policy.
+Action to recover losses via insurance will normally only be taken as a last resort.